greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 If you have closed the browser manually between test runs, the implementation will start a new browser session automatically.

 Implementation Notes:
-1. This only works with Chrome at the moment (you can probably extend it to other browsers)
+1. This worked with Chrome and Edge at the moment (you can probably extend it to other browsers)
-2. The implementatation is in Drivers/AttachableChromeDriver.cs
+2. The implementatation is in Drivers/ folder
 3. The architecture and implementation of the WebDrivers makes it difficult / impossible to inject DI-resolved services.
-   As a result, there's a lot of new-ing up going on.
-See AttachableChromeDriver.cs for more information.
+   As a result, there's a lot of new-ing up going on and repeated (identical) code.
+See Driver/*Driver.cs files for more information.

 ### Reference
 | Reference | Link |